mzipay/openpos-framework/openpos-service/src/main/docs/openpos-service.md

 * @Api (Swagger) is used by swagger to generate documentation and a Rest service test page.
 * @RestController (Spring) makes this a Spring bean.
 * @RequestMapping (Spring) maps all method in this Service Interface under the URL path of "/customer"
-* @Sample (openpos_ means that you want this web method to be sampled and for the framework to collect statistics about how it is invokved.
 * @RequestMapping (Spring) is the standard Spring annotation to map a method to a more specific part of the REST URL and to an HTTP method.
 * @ResponseBody (Spring) indicates that the method return value should be mapped to the web response body (in this case, as JSON)